itp-dwd/2020-spring/guides/databases-guide.md

 ### Querying

 Databases can be queried in ways that allow for data retrieval based on specific properties.
+As we've established, databases are software and each software is written differently (some more drastically different than others).
+In any case, how you **query** a database will depend the database's API.

+You can say there are two different types of database types that are differentiated based on how we can query for data in those databases.
+There are:
+* [SQL Databases]() - Structured Query Language (SQL) databases
+* VS.
+* [NoSQL Databases]() - No-Structured Query Language (SQL) or non-relational databases